• Welcome to Autism Forums, a friendly forum to discuss Aspergers Syndrome, Autism, High Functioning Autism and related conditions.

 For much of my working life I worked 60 to 70 hours a week, those overtime rates really bump your pay up, but I still had weekends off.

 There's quite a few jobs in the mining industry here where people work the sorts of shifts you're talking about, but usually only for 2 weeks at a time.
-Fly in fly out workers and mines in remote areas.
+Fly in fly out workers in mines in remote areas.
 They'll do 12 hours a day 7 days a week for 2 weeks, then fly home and have 1 week off.
 Not many people stick with that for longer than it takes them to pay for a house, it's not an easy life style.

 Good luck with your decision.
 It's not too bad, it's just being able to bounce back afterwards.
 Is job security/pay beat out trying to work a 40 hour week at less pay for indefinitely?
 Isn't that 84 hours a week?
 Maybe on second thought........